jrmhx/mqtt/README.md

 In the Master-Worker Pool in `Publisher.java`:

-- There're 5 worker publishers (instance id `1` - `5`), they mainly publisher the message as the instruction that's been published by `Analyser` and announced by the master instance with in the pool;
+- There are 5 worker publishers (instance id `1` - `5`), they mainly publisher the message as the instruction that's been published by `Analyser` and announced by the master instance with in the pool;
 - There's 1 master (instance id `6`), it receives the instructions published by `Analyser`, updates global states of the pool, monitors the workers status, and sends the batch of tasks `COMPLETE` signals when ready.

 The object of this handshake process is to ensure:

-1. The `Publishers` sending msg to the `counter/#` and `Anaylser` receiving are asynchronized so that they can clock the `60` sec period separately, but necessary waiting should provided to ensure correctness.
+1. The `Publishers` sending msg to the `counter/#` and `Anaylser` receiving are asynchronized so that they can clock the `60` sec period separately, but necessary waiting should provide to ensure correctness.
 2. Only when `Publishers` know that `Analyser` is ready to receive messages, will `Publishers` send messages.
-This can be seen as when `Analyser` publish new instructions then its ready.
+This can be seen as when `Analyser` publish new instructions then it is ready.
 3. Only when `Analyser` know that `Publishers` have finished the workload and are ready to start a new batch of msg sending, will `Analyser` start publish new instructions.
 This can be done by `Publisher` send `Analyser` a `COMPLETE` signal.

 The detail of the workflow is like: